tylerharter/cs301-projects/fall18/p3/README.md

 # Project 3

-This project will focus on conditional statments and loops, to start download these files:
+This project will focus on **conditional statments** and **loops**, to start download the 4 files given below.
-For those using pycharm, it may be easier to make the new project before downloading the files so you can save the files to the new directory created
+For those using pycharm, it may be easier to make a new project before downloading these files so that you can save these files in the new project directory that you created.

 * [main.py](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p3/main.py)
 * [project.py](https://raw.githubusercontent.com/tylerharter/cs301-projects/master/fall18/p3/project.py)